-When an emergency occurs in the remote village of Kandi in eastern Afghanistan’s Kunar province, a community member will fire a single gunshot into the air as a signal to call for help.
-It was early morning – before 7 a.m. – when Mr. Ziauddin, a Community Response Team leader for the district, heard a gunshot, and moved quickly to see what had happened.
+When an emergency occurs in a remote village in eastern Afghanistan’s Kunar province, a community member will fire a single gunshot into the air as a signal to call for help.
+It was early morning – before 7 a.m. – when Mr. Ziauddin*, a Community Response Team leader for the district, heard a gunshot, and moved quickly to see what had happened.

 A two-story house in the district had caught fire due to an electrical short.
 Though small, the building was packed with six brothers and their families, all who were home when the fire began.

 Fortunately, Ziauddin knew exactly who to contact about the emergency.
 He had previously attended a training session on Community-based Emergency Preparedness held by International Medical Corps in his village.
 International Medical Corps prepares communities in advance how best to respond to adversity on their own when it occurs, creating a response capability that is both immediate and helps build self-reliance.
 After learning of the emergency, Ziauddin called other International Medical Corps-trained response team members and told them to come to the site of the fire.

 Almost immediately, the response team arrived and began to act.
 They cut off the electrical line responsible for the fire, and quickly rescued family members still inside the burning building.
 Next, they fetched water to control the flames, and began to use first aid kits to administer treatment to the wounded.
 Finally, the team contacted the provincial director of the Afghanistan National Disaster Management Authority to request essential supplies for the affected families.